 One of the most vital processes within critical environments is the sterilization of medical tools and devices.
 Patient safety relies heavily on the efficiency and reliability of sterilization devices.
 Contaminants can become highly resistive to disinfection, which results in the need for high performance sterilization methods that will ensure sterile equipment.
 Three primary methods of medical sterilization occur from high temperature/pressure and chemical processes.

 1. Plasma Gas Sterilizers

-Plasma sterilization utilizes low temperature hydrogen peroxide gas plasma within a chamber to kill all living microorganisms on medical and dental equipment, including bacteria, spores, viruses and fungi.
-When vaporized hydrogen peroxide is added to the chamber, equipment within the enclosure become sterile.
+Plasma sterilization utilizes low temperature hydrogen peroxide gas plasma within a chamber to kill all living microorganisms on medical and dental equipment, including bacteria, spores, viruses, and fungi.
+When vaporized hydrogen peroxide is added to the chamber, equipment within the enclosure becomes sterile.
 Once the vapor is removed from the chamber, a low temperature plasma is produced, ensuring complete sterilization for all tools.
-The remnants of this process are water and oxygen, making operation safe for both medical staff and the environment.
-Although plasma sterilization is a more expensive method, its highly effective and ideal for moisture sensitive medical tools.
+The remnants of this process are water and oxygen, making operations safe for both medical staff and the environment.
+Although plasma sterilization is a more expensive method, it's highly effective and ideal for moisture sensitive medical tools.

 An autoclave is a large, steel vessel or chamber that circulates steam at high temperature and pressure to sterilize various items, or as part of an industrial process.
 Industrial autoclave processes may include rubber vulcanization, composite parts processing, and structural adhesive bonding.
 Autoclaves are one of the most economical methods of sterilization, while still having a short cycle time.